lshtm-tbmg/tbmod-pub-undernutrition/nutritional-shock-impacts/README.md

-## Nutritional_Shock_impacts
+## Modelling the effect of nutritional shocks from the war in Ukraine on tuberculosis in India

-This is a description for generating the output for *"Modelling the effect of nutritional shocks from the war in Ukraine on tuberculosis in India".*
+This is a description of the scripts involved in generating the output for "Modelling the effect of nutritional shocks from the war in Ukraine on tuberculosis in India", using an updated version of the TBVax model [https://github.com/lshtm-tbmg/tbvax-pub].

 ***System and software requirements***

-This project uses R version 4.3.2.
+- This project uses R version 4.3.2.

-This code has been tested on macOS: Sonoma (14.4.1).
+- This code has been tested on macOS: Sonoma (14.4.1).

 ***R packages required***

+Below is a combined list of all the R packages required by the scripts to generate output:
 ```{r}
 arrow
 assertthat